carvillarroel/Genetics/Pipeline for genetic analysis from multisample VCF.md

-### Pipeline for genetic analysis from multisample VCF ###
+# Pipeline for genetic analysis from multisample VCF #
-# Working with VCF #
+## Working with VCF ##

 First vcftools is used to filter SNPs, individuals, etc.
-For the first analyisis we will use SNPs that were called in all individuals, and only biallelic sites
+For the first analyisis we will use SNPs that were called in all individuals, and we only retain biallelic sites

 ```bash
 conda install vcftools perl-vcftools-vcf